|obverse Chapter 3·||Turning Signs (Contents)||References||SourceNet|

 According to Damasio,

 the nonconscious neural signaling of an individual organism begets the proto-self which permits core self and core consciousness, which allow for an autobiographical self, which permits extended consciousness.
 At the end of the chain, extended consciousness permits conscience.Damasio remarks that humanity has always been concerned with conscience, but the ‘preoccupation with what we call consciousness is recent – three and a half centuries perhaps – and has only come to the fore late in the twentieth century’ (231).
 Science is thus working its way from the basic level (conscience) back toward the beginning of this ‘chain’ of developments.
-For a closely related study focussing on the evolution of morality, see Goodenough and Deacon (2003).— Damasio (1999, 230)
+For a closely related study focusing on the evolution of morality, see Goodenough and Deacon (2003). [next]— Damasio (1999, 230)

 Who is the eternal all-protecting Divine Humanity